-The ARCH uses multi-disciplinary teams and a person-centred approach to examine chronic diseases such as cancer, heart disease, arthritis, diabetes, obesity and dementia.
+The ARCH uses multi-disciplinary teams and a person-centred approach to examine chronic diseases such as heart disease, arthritis, diabetes, obesity and dementia.

 Reducing epileptic seizures

 Epilepsy affects more than 65 million people worldwide and 250,000 people in Australia.
 It is a debilitating and chronic neurological condition characterised by recurrent brain seizures.
 More than one-third of people with epilepsy continue to experience seizures during their life.